DimitriosLavd/Football_Match_Result_Prediction_with_Machine_Learning/README.md

 ### Model Building

-The next and main step of our project was to train a random forest to predict football match outcomes.
+The next and main step of our project was to train a random forest to predict football matches' outcomes.
 We trained our model in python, using the scikit-learn library and the data set we previously created.
 We tried to train our model to classify a match as a home win, an away win or a draw, given the advanced stats that describe the two teams' performance thorough the championship.

 Firstly, we imported the necessary libraries and our main data - set as shown on the following code: